 Verification of Sick Leave

-Except for the reasons under section 11(a) (C) through (F), employees who use sick leave for more than three consecutive scheduled workdays for a purpose provided in this policy may be required to provide verification from a health care provider.
+Employees who use or are projected to use sick leave for more than three consecutive scheduled workdays for purposes outlined in 11(A), (B) and (H) may be required to provide verification from a health care provider.

 If an agency reasonably suspects an employee is abusing sick time, the agency may require verification from a health care provider of the need of the employee to use sick time, regardless of whether the employee has used sick time for more than three consecutive days.
 As used in this section, "pattern of abuse" includes, but is not limited to, repeated use of unscheduled sick time on or adjacent to weekends, holidays, vacation days or paydays.